 If you’d like to dip your toe in the water, here’s an example of what you could say:

-“Hi guys, the is my first ever LIVE – I really want to show my face around here more, get to know you and show you what goes on behind the scenes.
-So now expect to see me every Monday morning, where I’ll be sharing ____ , ____ & ____ – so keep me accountable, and I’ll see you next Monday!’
+“Hi guys, the is my first ever LIVE – I really want to show my face around here more, get to know you and share with you what goes on behind the scenes.
+Expect to see me every Monday morning, where I’ll be sharing ____ , ____ & ____ – so keep me accountable, and I’ll see you next Monday!’

 What’s great about THIS video script?